 Then, hop back in the car and keep driving a few minutes further.
 You will reach the Olivine pools.
 They are sizable tide pools on lava rocks at the edge of the ocean.
 Be sure to have cash with you since you will encounter several local vendors selling their products, like dried ginger, mango, and coconut.

 On calm beautiful days, you will find some people hiking down and swimming in these pools.
 Unfortunately, the day we decided to go it was very windy and unsafe to even get close.
-So, we had to settle for these pictures.
+So, we had to settle for these photos from afar.

 There are plenty of great things to see and experience on Maui, but it’s important to take some time to enjoy the beach and ocean.
 Whether it is a walk on the beach, a surfing lesson or just relaxing with a good book, Maui can accommodate it all.